A Visual Guide to React Rendering - DOM

 Performance

-So we know that react render doesn’t mean DOM update.
-Therefore unnecessary renders do not always lead to expensive DOM manipulations.
-And in fact, constant re-rendering is one of the core React principles:
+So we now know that a React render doesn't necessarily mean a DOM update.
+Therefore, unnecessary renders do not always lead to expensive DOM manipulations.
+In fact, constant re-rendering is one of the core React principles:

 However, if you have many calculations inside your React components, they may add up and cause performance issues.
 That’s why you need to Fix the slow render before you fix the re-render.